alekvie/SER2NET-guide-FH/README.md

 Here, ensure that Autostart is set to `yes` and that `ser2net` is active.

 The next step is to extract the S0 security key.
 It may not be required, but it’s a precaution.
-Attempting to connect without the correct key may corrupt your entire Z-Wave network.
+Attempting to connect without the correct key may corrupt your Z-Wave network.

 ---